Published On: March 12, 2026By

 • Buying Experience: Strong.
 Typically replacing a 3rd- or 4th-generation LMS.

 • Use Cases: Employee, partner, customer audiences, in any combination.
-Association and non-profit are secondary use cases.
+Association and non-profit organizations are secondary use cases.

-• Scalability: Regional and global audiences and business groups with localized learner and administration needs.
+• Scalability: Regional and global audiences and business groups, with localized learner and administration needs.

 • Process Flexibility: Low to medium.
-Often business processes are complex, historically embedded and difficult to change.
+Often, business processes are complex, historically embedded and difficult to change.
 The LMS must adapt and scale.

-• Learner Support: Typically provided via internal help desk, but increasingly, support via agentic AI is expected.
+• Learner Support: Typically provided via internal help desk.
+But increasingly, support via agentic AI is expected.

 • Appetite for Risk: Low.
 Enterprise LMS is a mission-critical application.